pnnl/ruleset-checking-tool/docs/ruleset_functions/get_scc_skylight_roof_ratios.md

 ## get_scc_skylight_roof_ratios

-Description: This function would determine skylight and envelope roof ratios for a building for residential, non-residential and semi-heated surface conditioning categories.
+Description: This function would determine skylight and envelope roof ratios for a building for residential, non-residential, mixed and semi-heated surface conditioning categories.

 Inputs: